+This placement really is best for two friends as if you are on your own, it could be a bit lonely.
 I breed Highland ponies on my small farm in the north of the Scottish Highlands near the east coast and can use some help over the summer.
-This summer I have seven youngsters, so enough to keep it interesting but not enough to make it hard work!
+This summer (2020) I have six young ponies, three of these were backed by workawayers during the summer.
+So there will be enough to keep it interesting but not enough to make it hard work!

 I am retired and my ponies are a hobby.
 I'm old so my approach to training is relaxed and easy going.
-I have a dozen ponies of all ages and stages of training.
+I have about a dozen ponies of all ages and stages of training.
 I prefer 'natural' methods and let the pony set the pace.
 I don't believe there is a "right" way to train and enjoy swapping ideas and trying new methods.
+On the other hand, I have been training various species all my life, so I might actually know a thing or two.

 Only one or two ponies will be rideable at any one time as they are sold at around four years of age when they have been backed and ridden.
 I do have a ridden champion that experienced people would be welcome to ride and there may be others while you are here.
 There is excellent hacking locally on the beaches and in forestry.

-No mucking out or poo picking as the ponies are tough and live out 24/7, even the foals!
+No mucking out or poo picking as the ponies are tough and live out with shelter 24/7, even the foals!
 The poo is either harrowed in or picked up by machine.

 I try not to use the phone as I am a bit deaf, but I usually reply to emails within a few hours via my desktop computer.
 I do not have a mobile.